scienceprojectlab logo

 When our Solar System was forming most of this heavy materials were absorbed by the planetoids orbiting the Sun.
 Planetoids became the planets but some amount of this primordial matter ejected from the old star still exists in form of the asteroids, comets and small particles.
 In fact every day tons of this particles collide with Earth and burn in it's thick atmosphere.
 Occasionally when the piece is big enough - one inch or so - you can see a brief flash of light crossing the night sky.
 A shooting star.
 It burns in the atmosphere and almost never reaches the surface.
 However during descent it disintegrates into smaller pieces.
 They brake in the atmosphere and slowly fall down as a dust.
 They called micrometeorites.
 And this is the star dust we're after.

 There are 2 main classes of micrometeorites - rock micrometeorites and iron micrometeorites.
 It's hard to isolate and distinguish rock micrometeorites from other forms of dust and debris.
-Iron micrometeorites are easier to collect because you can use magnet to concentrate them.
+Iron micrometeorites are easier to collect because you can use a magnet to concentrate them.

 The goal of the project: